miso-lims/miso-lims/docs/_posts/2016-01-12-user-manual.md

 A MISO Experiment represents design information about the sequencing experiment.
 Each Experiment has a _prefix_ and an _ID_.
 The Experiment ID becomes the suffix of the Experiment's name_,_ e.g. **EXP1, EXP2**.

-Experiments are associated with Pools that are placed on Run partitions, which contain the actual sequencing results.
+Experiments are associated with Pools that are placed on Run lanes, which contain the actual sequencing results.

 #### Automatic Experiment Creation

 *   Whilst MISO supports creating Experiments manually (see below), it is often easier to allow MISO to generate and link an Experiment to a Pool for you.
-*   From the _Edit Run_ page, you are able to select Pools to be placed on Run partitions (lanes/chambers).
+*   From the _Edit Run_ page, you are able to select Pools to be placed on Run lanes (lanes/chambers).
-*   When assigning a Pool to a partition, the following rules apply for Experiment creation:
+*   When assigning a Pool to a lane, the following rules apply for Experiment creation:
     *   If the Pool has no Experiment already linked
     *   If there is at least one Study available on each of the Projects represented by the Pool's dilutions
 *   If these rules are valid, drop boxes will appear for each represented Project, letting you choose the Study on which to base the automatic Experiment creation.